Frequently Asked Questions about the Graduate Programs

 What is acceptance into IUS based on, and how do I apply?

-Ignite University and Seminary will accordingly place applicants into the appropriate program, whether the MDiv program, the DMin program, or the IUS Bridge/MDiv Program.
+Finally, applicants select which MDiv program they are applying for and pay the applicable fee.
+Ignite University and Seminary will accordingly place applicants into the appropriate program; whether the MDiv program, the IUS Bridge/MDiv Program, or the DMin program.

 How do I fund my seminary education?
 Is there a payment plan?

-Alternatively, we offer discounts for full payments on degrees (TBA).
-Since government-based student loans are not available, we are currently working on other loan alternatives, and will announce programs we are able to offer when they are in place.
+The seminary offers full-program payment discounts, and may offer early-bird discounts.
+Since government-based student loans are not available, we are currently working on other loan alternatives, and will announce programs when they are in place.